Generating Comfortable, Safe and Comprehensible Trajectories for Automated Vehicles in Mixed Traffic: Problem Statement

 Presumably, the goal of every traffic participant is to travel to a certain destination in a convenient way.
-Having this in mind, we deduce the requirements considering optimality, uncertainty and safety.
-From these considerations, we derive guidelines for a convenient driving policy.
+Having this in mind, we introduce our notation and motivate the problem formulation.